The Latest: Pentagon says deploying Marines and National Guard to LA will cost $134 million

 Trump is sitting at his desk while the officials talk.

-The president has cut firefighting crews and also wants to eliminate FEMA, the Federal Emergency Management Administration and give state more responsibility for responding to hurricanes.
+The president has cut firefighting crews and also wants to eliminate FEMA, the Federal Emergency Management Administration and give states more responsibility for responding to hurricanes.

 Arkansas Gov. Sarah Huckabee Sanders says she wouldn’t allow what’s happening in LA in her state